tedee-com/tedee-api-doc/docs/source/endpoints/deviceshare/create.rst

 Create
 =========================

-Create new share for device
+Create new share for device.

 .. code-block:: sh